Sunday, September 24, 2023

 However, when Wall Street Journal run this story on October 5, the Kaspersky CEO and co-founder, denied the report stating “As a private company, Kaspersky Lab does not have inappropriate ties to any government, including Russia, and the only conclusion seems to be that Kaspersky Lab is caught in the middle of a geopolitical fight.”

 “We make no apologies for being aggressive in the battle against malware and cybercriminals.
 The company actively detects and mitigates malware infections, regardless of the source, and we have been proudly doing so for 20 years, which has led to continuous top ratings in independent malware detection tests.
-It's also important to note that Kaspersky Lab products adhere to the industry's strict standards and have similar levels of access and privileges to the systems they protect as any other popular security vendor in the U.S. and around the world,” he added.
+It's also important to note that Kaspersky Lab products adhere to the cybersecurity industry's strict standards and have similar levels of access and privileges to the systems they protect as any other popular security vendor in the U.S. and around the world,” he added.

 Kaspersky US ban: Impact on India